- What other names is Arnica known by?

 People take arnica by mouth for sore mouth and throat, pain such as pain after surgery or wisdom tooth removal, insect bites, painful and swollen veins near the surface of the skin (superficial phlebitis), bruising, muscle pain, vision problems due to diabetes, stroke, and for causing abortions.

-Arnica is applied to the skin for pain and swelling associated with bruises, aches, sprains, and arthritis.
-It is also applied to the skin for insect bites, muscle and cartilage pain, chapped lips, and acne.
+Arnica is applied to the skin for pain and swelling associated with bruises, aches, and sprains.
+It is also applied to the skin for insect bites, arthritis, muscle and cartilage pain, chapped lips, and acne.